jez/pandoc-markdown-css-theme/src/index.md

 The source code is extremely tweakable.[^tweakable] A small set of CSS variables control a large number of font and color settings: you don't have to hunt down all the places that need to be changed to tweak the design.
 As a proof of concept, see [this page](paper/), which tweaks the default theme slightly.
+These same CSS variables power the light- and dark-mode versions of the theme.
 Of course, the code is open source and you're welcome to copy the theme files and completely overhaul them if desired.